 Site icon Secrets of Paris

-Everything You Need to Know About Paris Plages 2025
+Everything You Need to Know About Paris Plages 2026

 Paris Plage

-Did you know the banks of the Seine River, Canal Saint-Martin and the Bassin de la Villette turn into a Parisian beach resort each summer?
+Did you know the banks of the Seine River and the Bassin de la Villette turn into a Parisian beach resort each summer?
 Ever since 2002, when Mayor Bertrand Delanoë launched the first “Paris Plages” for all of the Parisians who couldn’t join the annual exodus from the city for the summer, it has become a beloved annual event, free and open to everyone, copied by cities all over the world.

 Paris Plages – Rives de Seine

 This is the “original” Paris Plages with its chaise lounges, palm trees, and water misters.
 Located on the historic quays in central Paris on the Right Bank (from Quai du Louvre to Quai Henri IV) this is now known as Les Berges or Parc Rives de Seine on the Right Bank.
 Although a bit crowded on sunny afternoons, this part of Paris Plages is ideal for lounging, DJ music sets (and dancing in the evenings), and beautiful views of Paris.
-Click to see full-sized images:
+Click to see full-sized images with captions:

 Swimming in the Seine at Bras Marie

-Video: Heather Goes for a Swim on Opening Day
+Video: Heather Goes for a Swim on Opening Day 2025

 Désolé, this content is for Secrets of Paris Community Members only.